ReemMelamed/Music-Player-App/README.md

 # Music-Player-App

-A modern, stylish, and user-friendly desktop music player built with Python, PyQt6, and VLC.
+Welcome to your new favorite desktop music player!
+This app was built with Python, PyQt6, and VLC to give you a simple, beautiful, and modern way to play your local MP3 files.
-This app lets you play your local MP3 files with advanced features like shuffle, repeat (once/always), and a beautiful, responsive interface in Hebrew or English.
+Enjoy features like shuffle, repeat (once or always), and a responsive interface.

 ---

 ## Features

-- Play, pause, next, previous song controls
+- Play, pause, skip, and go back with easy controls
-- Shuffle and repeat (none, once, always) modes
+- Shuffle and repeat modes (none, once, always)
-- Seek bar with click and drag support
-- Modern, responsive UI with keyboard/mouse support
+- Click or drag anywhere on the seek bar to jump in the song
+- Clean, modern interface (supports Hebrew and English)
-- Song list loaded automatically from a folder
+- Automatically loads all your songs from a folder
-- No ads, no internet required
+- 100% offline

 ---